splicebox/PsiCLASS_paper/README.md

 PsiCLASS_paper
 =======

-Scripts and commands used in the manuscript:
+Scripts, commands and data used in the manuscript:

 Song, L., Sabunciyan, S., and Florea, L. (2018).
 A multi-sample approach increases the accuracy of transcript assembly, *Submitted*.